The Orange Peels: Trespassing (2015–2018)

-As "Begin the Begone" began to attract attention, the group was added to Matthew Sweet's 2015 summer tour of the midwest.
+As Begin the Begone began to attract attention, the group was added to Matthew Sweet's 2015 summer tour of the midwest.
 Sweet subsequently asked Moremen to play on the sessions for his new album, Tomorrow Forever (2017).
 Meanwhile, Coan relocated to Philadelphia to work at WHYY.

-Clapp took the opportunity to record a solo EP, "Six Seasons" (2016).
+Clapp took the opportunity to record a solo EP, Six Seasons (2016).
 In winter 2016–17, the band began to gather demos and ideas for a new album.
-In March, 2017, they gathered at the new Boulder Creek headquarters with long-time collaborator Bryan Hanna at the production helm.
+In March, 2017, they gathered at the new Boulder Creek headquarters with long-time collaborator, Bryan Hanna at the production helm.
 The sessions were a departure for the band: Two tracks were recorded outdoors in the redwoods ("Dawn Tree" and "Running Away"), while others featured new textures from vintage synthesizers (a Hammond Aurora, a Yamaha CS-50, and a Crumar Orchestrator feature prominently in "Heart Gets Broken by the Song" and "Stealing Days").

 Celebrate the Moments of Your Life (2018–2021)

 After the band parted ways with Moremen, the remaining members continued as a three-piece.
 They began work on a new album in the summer of 2019, but the COVID-19 pandemic interfered, and the trio found themselves isolated in the studio, and by the time the session wrapped, the band had composed an entire new album of material.
 All of the material was released on a double album with Bryan Hanna mixing, and Dave Gardner (Infrasonic Sound) mastering.
-Three singles have since been released.
-The album was expected in Spring 2021 on Minty Fresh.
+Three singles were released: "Thank You" (2020), "Birds Are Louder" (2020), and "Give My Regards to Rufus (2021).
 Fans also funded a re-issue of the band's debut album, "Square" in 2019, which was pressed to vinyl for the first time, and included 2 CDs of outtakes, alternate mixes, and demos.